du82/unfathoming/content/archive/2024/hello-world.md

   key: Intro
   order: 2
 ---
 Welcome to Unfathoming, a blog born from a New Year's resolution to improve my English writing skills.
 Inspired by the fascinating niche blogs I've encountered, I decided to carve out my own corner of the internet.

-Here, I'll explore and share my thoughts, research, and experiences on a variety of topics, typically centered around privacy, security, and other areas of computer science.
+Here, I'll explore and share my thoughts, research, and experiences on a variety of topics, primarily centered around privacy, security, and other areas of computer science that interest me.
+My interests also extend to the darker corners of the internet, including the dark web and its implications for online anonymity, free markets, and censorship resistance.

 ## Why?
 As I see it, content creation (especially writing) is [the antithesis of content consumption](/archive/2024/the-antithesis-of-content-consumption), as it takes a conscious effort to compile your thoughts, feelings, and ideas in a way that makes sense.